 - Students make predictions and observations, collect and analyze data, and share conclusions.
 Some explorations we do throughout the year include Bottle Biology Ecosystems, Biomes-in-a-Box, salt crystal experiments and a variety of S.T.E.M activities that challenge students to think outside the box.

-- Students work through the writing process (brainstorming, drafting, peer revising, editing, teacher conferencing, and publishing) to develop a well-written piece.
+- Students work through the writing process (brainstorming, drafting, , editing, revising, and publishing) to develop a well-written piece.

-- Focus on Personal Narrative writing, Expository writing, Persuasive writing, Poetry writing, and Research Paper writing.
+- We focus on Personal Narrative writing, Expository writing, Persuasive writing, Poetry writing, and Research Paper writing.

-- Reader’s Workshop approach provides an active and enjoyable learning environment.
+- The Reader’s Workshop approach provides an active and enjoyable learning environment.

 - Students work on threads of core reading strategies, such as compare and contrast, cause and effect, making inferences, sequencing, synthesizing, and summarizing.

-- 4th graders will study the Regions of the United States
+- The 4th grade will learn about the regions, states, and geography of the United States.

 - Morning Homeroom: Students listen to morning announcements and get any important information from their homeroom teacher.